CyberZHG/toy-auto-diff/docs/source/manuals/op/index.rst

    z = np.dot(x, y)

-However, the result of operations is another operation, no real calulation is performed in this stage.
+However, the result of operations is another operation, no real calculation is performed in this stage.
 You need to call ``forward`` explicitly to get the final result:

 .. code-block:: python